eigenhombre/organa/README.md

    * :mytag:othertag:
 ```

+- Export changed/added `.org` file(s) to HTML using `\C-c e hh`
+  (`org-expert-dispatch` to HTML).
+- To change the CSS for the site, edit `index.garden`; source will
+  be interpreted by the `garden` Clojure library and included in
+  every page.
+- Static files that should be copied /verbatim/ into the /top level of the
+  target site/ are added to `<site-source-dir>/static`.
+These are synced
+  whenever `.org` files are updated.
 - Directories of images in `<site-source-dir>/galleries` will be
   turned into static image galleries
-- Export changed/added `.org` file(s) to HTML using `\C-c e hh`.
-This
-  will cause the file watcher to reprocess the site.
-- If needed, to restart the site-making code, re-evaluate the
+- Run the program to generate the Website.
-  namespace after changing Clojure code /per se/.
 - To "publish," use the commented-out forms at the bottom of the
   `core` namespace to `rsync` the code to the remote Web site.